slviajero/tinybasic/MANUAL.md

 Real time clock support for I2C is now built-in.
 No external library is used for this.
 For STM32 and Ardunio MKR the clock and low power libraries are automatically used by BASIC.

-For systems without a hardware clock ARDUINORTCEMULATION can be activated in hardware-ardunio.h.
+For systems without a hardware clock ARDUINORTCEMULATION can be activated in hardware-ardunio.h (1.x) or hardware.h (2.x).
 It uses millis() to emulate a Unix style real time clock.

 ## Special systems and hardware components